Car Repairs

 It’s no surprise that the rising cost of car repairs leads people to toy with fixing versus replacing a damaged car.
 When something major like engine repairs, wheel repairs, or bodywork is needed, a lot of drivers face that same dilemma.
 The survey – conducted by CarGurus – interviewed 1,000 motorists across the UK.

-It found that an unexpected repair bill of £772 is one of the three breaking points that prompt drivers to consider their car a write off, and look for a new vehicle.
+It found that an unexpected repair bill of £772 is one of the three breaking points that prompt drivers to consider their car a write-off, and look for a new vehicle.
 Once repair costs approach or exceed this amount, the financial burden can feel overwhelming, especially for those with tight budgets.
 This explains why nearly three-quarters (72%) of participants in the study said they’d feel stressed at the thought of having to spend money on unplanned car repairs.

 Why Do Drivers Go for a Replacement Over a Repair?